Municue

 Approved$2.0M

-#31Authorizes a professional services contract with PMG Project Management Group, LLC for construction management, engineering, and inspection services supporting approximately 200 active traffic signal projects citywide under the Traffic Signal Program, not to exceed $1,889,107.
+#31Authorizes a professional services contract with PMG Project Management Group, LLC not to exceed $1,889,107 for construction management, engineering, and inspection services supporting the citywide Traffic Signal Program covering approximately 200 active traffic signal projects.

 Approved$1.9M

-#32Authorizes a construction services contract with Urban Infraconstruction, LLC — the lowest of five bidders — to construct Cockrell Hill Road from La Reunion Parkway to Singleton Boulevard, with total funding not to exceed $20,330,000 drawn from seven capital and bond funds.
+#32Authorization of a construction services contract with Urban Infraconstruction, LLC — the lowest of five bidders — to build Cockrell Hill Road from La Reunion Parkway to Singleton Boulevard, not to exceed $20,330,000 financed across seven capital and bond funds.

 Approved$20.3MPending8 months